mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Taking Care of Your Catheter
 Taking good care of your catheter is important.
 When you visit the Outpatient BMT Clinic each day the nurse will change your catheter dressing, change the caps on the lumens and flush your catheter.
 When you are in your hotel, apartment or home (and anywhere else away from the Outpatient BMT Clinic) you are responsible for caring for your catheter.

 A nurse will teach you how to care for your catheter.
-You will learn how to change your dressing while ensuring that it remains free from germs; this is known as "sterile technique".
+You will learn how to change your dressing while ensuring that it remains free from germs; this is known as "sterile technique."
 Using sterile technique will minimize your risk for infection.
 Your caregiver will learn how to change your dressing with you.

 The nurse will also give you supplies including clean dressings, gauze pads, lumen caps, tape, clamps and other essentials.